Nico-Chico/connect4-game-vs-minimax-algorithm/README.md

-*To get more info about the structure of the code, the score system and how the minimax algorithm match with ConnectFour see the comments on the code in file `Connect4.hpp`*
+*To get more info about the structure of the code, the score system and how the minimax algorithm match with ConnectFour see the comments on the code in file `Connect4.hpp` and `main.cpp`*

 ## Algorithm compute Times analysis